What is scarlet fever?

 - You need to take a long course of penicillin: ten days.
 This is longer than for a simple throat or ear infection and it requires quite a lot of perseverance and organisation to complete the course.

 - The dose will be worked out according to the age and weight of the child, but is likely to be 125-250 mg four times a day, for ten days.

 - If the child is allergic to penicillin then erythromycin or clarithromycin can be used instead.

 - But penicillin is the best for scarlet fever so it's important to check if the child is genuinely allergic to penicillin.
 Sometimes previous side-effects (like vomiting or diarrhoea) can be wrongly labelled as an allergy.

 - It is generally important for anyone who is unwell to keep their fluid levels up.

 - Water alone is fine but a little bit of sugar will help the water to be absorbed.
 Dilute squash is fine.
 In a young child, milk is good too.

 - If the child is distressed by the fever - for example, they are limp, drowsy or whimpering - it is worth trying paracetamol.

 - Paracetamol can bring a high temperature (fever) down a little but it does not treat the underlying infection.
-Note: you should not use paracetamol just to bring down a temperature; it should only be used if the child is really affected by the fever.

 - Using paracetamol in children or babies does not reduce the risk of febrile convulsions.